MattiasJohanssons/demo_repo/README.md

 Check existing branches: \
 git branch

-If I now change stuff here, it doesn't appear on the other branches \
+If I now change stuff here, it doesn't appear on the other branches, like the master branch. \